YLC Planetarium Childrens Shows

 Elmo and Big Bird live in the United States and Hu Hu Zhu lives far away in China, but they discovered that they still see the same stars at night!
 The word for star in Chinese is “xing xing” (pronounced sing sing).
 How many “xing xing” do you see in this sky?
 When Elmo and Hu Hu Zhu “travel” to the moon, they discover some basic but surprising scientific facts.
 For example, they can’t fly a kite there because there is no wind.
 The fuzzy friends then excitedly realize that children like to fly kites in both China and the United States!

-Defying Gravity: It is Rocket Science!
+Defying Gravity: It IS Rocket Science!

 Meet Apollo Aurora, host of the Planetarium Channel’s universally loved gravity news source, Defying Gravity, It Is Rocket Science!
 With special robot correspondents Apple 1-6-8-6 and EGR-1, Apollo and her team will explore rocket power, gravity on other planets, monstrous black holes and even what keeps us grounded on Earth!
 Tune into this brand new planetarium show and uncover the mysteries of gravity.